szenadam/expresjs-mvc-starter-template/README.md

 ## Description

-Starter template for an ExpressJS MVC application.
+Starter template for an ExpressJS MVC application, using Pug for a view engine.

 ## Requirements